rpf13/Do-You-Know-It/README.md

 ### Confirmation Site

 The confirmation page is not directly accessible from the main site.
 Once a user has submitted the feedback form, the feedback site will open.
 It will tell the user, that his feedback has been received, and that the feedback is appreciated.
-It will also tell the user, that he will be automatically redirected back to the main page after a few seconds.
+It will tell the user, that he will be automatically redirected back to the main page after a few seconds, where as there is also the option to click on the link to get immediately redirected back home.
 The github repo "top right corner button" is also available on this site.